skiadas/WebAppsCourse/notes/testing_basics.md

 This is some of the general theory behind testing.

+The key steps on the above, other than issues and commits, are:

+- Write a test
+- Watch it fail
+- Make it pass
+- Make it right (cleanup/refactor)

+The goal is to keep repeating this loop over and over.

 ## Testing in Javascript

 We will be using [mocha](http://mochajs.org/) in combination with [chai](http://chaijs.com/) for our unit tests.
 Here is a basic html file: